6lynx/6lynx.github.io/content/about.md

 ## about

 i'm an mis (management information systems) student
-who tries to self-study computer science online.
+who tries to self-study computer science.